ogradyc01/GoldenCheetah/UG_ScopeBar_Views.md

 ## Train

-... work in progress - will be updated based on Version 3.11 ...
+... work in progress - will be updated after the planned rework is done ...

 BACK: [General UI] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_General_UI-Layout-and-terminology)